harshsrivastava05/ashmark/README.md

 ## 🗄️ Database Schema

-The application uses Prisma ORM with Neon (Serverless PostgreSQL).
+The application uses Prisma ORM with MySQL.
 Key models include:

 - **User** - User accounts and authentication
 - **Product** - Product catalog with images, sizes, and colors